 Use a gold leaf duster brush to brush off the excess.
 (You can also use a medium-stiff bristle brush.)
 Buff away the excess gold leaf in small, gentle circles, until your design appears with clean edges.

-Allow the adhesive a while to dry completely.
+Allow the adhesive a while to dry completely, which should take a few hours up to 24 hours.
 Then frame your gold leaf art in your desired frame.

-Put up your new artwork and prepare for people to ooh and aah!
+Put up your new artwork and prepare for people to "ooh" and "aah" over it!